AnnaLangener/QualitativeVis/README.md

     ## 5     getting ready for bed     3
     ## 6                   Resting     4

-The second data file contains how the different codes are related to each other.
+\*\* File 2: Option A\*\* The second data file contains how the different codes are related to each other.
 It contains a column called “source” and a column called “target”.
 For example, our first “source” code is *Food*, which has the subcode (“target”) *cooking/ preparing a meal*.

 ``` r
 Source_Target <- read.csv("/Users/annalangener/projects/QualitativeVis/Source_Target.csv")